Jeanne Hébuterne: Death

 On 24 January 1920, Modigliani died, when Jeanne was eight months pregnant with their second child.
 Hébuterne's family brought her to their home, but she threw herself out of the fifth-floor apartment window two days after Modigliani's death, (Note: The date of death engraved on her tombstone, 25 January 1920, is erroneous.) killing herself and her unborn child, a son.

 Her family, who blamed her demise on Modigliani, interred her in the Cimetière de Bagneux.
 Nearly ten years later, at the request of Modigliani's brother, Emanuele, the Hébuterne family had her remains transferred to Père Lachaise Cemetery to rest beside Modigliani.

-Her epitaph reads: "Devoted companion to the extreme sacrifice."
+Her epitaph reads: "Devoted companion to the extreme sacrifice" (in Italian "compagna devota fino all’estremo sacrifizio").